 Brandi Johnson is a college graduate that has been serving as an outreach advocate for youth and underserved communities.
 She has also served as a Community Health Worker improving maternal and child health and to reduce poor birth outcomes and infant mortality.
 She has been certified to volunteer as a peer supporter for burn victims through the Phoenix Society for Burn Survivors.
 She is also the founder and owner of Bea’ U Culture, LLC.
 Brandi Johnson has served as a mentor in business development, self-development, and creating campaigns and generating conversations about tearing down the stigma’s regarding trauma.

-In this short yet provocative and attention grabbing book, the author recounts the events of her childhood accident with both emotion and transparency, to tell how it affected her and led her down a path of self-sabotage and low self-esteem, to engaging in risky and demeaning behaviors and relationships with both family and friends (platonic and intimate) until she found the P.O.W.E.R to turn her circumstances around and go from being a burn victim to a burn SURVIVOR!COMING SOON
+In this short yet provocative and attention grabbing book, the author recounts the events of her childhood accident with both emotion and transparency, to tell how it affected her and led her down a path of self-sabotage and low self-esteem, to engaging in risky and demeaning behaviors and relationships with both family and friends (platonic and intimate) until she found the P.O.W.E.R to turn her circumstances around and go from being a burn victim to a burn SURVIVOR!BUY NOW

 "I was originally a little reluctant to read this book because while I love to read, I am picky with what I enjoy reading and I was a little leery when I read the title of the book because I was thinking how would I be able to relate to this book when being burned isn’t my story?
 Boy was I wrong!
 This book is far more than a self-help book for victims who have been physically burned, it speaks to emotional and other internal scars that people struggle with.
 I was able to relate to the emotional scars of feeling rejected, mistreated and used, then trying to fit in and be a part of something that wasn’t really me.
 This book should be read by everyone because we all have some scars from our past and the steps to overcome those scars are clearly defined and outlined in this book.
 I thank the Author for writing such a powerful book."